mikeldiazrodriguez/northern_iberia_dates/README.md

 ## Repository files
 *dataset_northern_Iberia_dates.csv* ... this file contains the essential information for each of the collected dates.

+*dataset_northern_Iberia_dates.xls* ... this file contains the essential information for each of the collected dates in xls format.

 *dates_score.csv* ... this file contains the individual scores attributed to each of the dated samples based on the criteria proposed by [Pettitt et al. 2003](https://doi.org/10.1016/S0305-4403(03)00070-0).

+*dates_score.xls* ... this file contains the individual scores attributed to each of the dated samples based on the criteria proposed by [Pettitt et al. 2003](https://doi.org/10.1016/S0305-4403(03)00070-0) in xls format.

 *References.txt* ... this file includes bibliographical references for each date.